IhsanGr/Master_BIM/README.md

                Then the dotplot shows on a graphic the similarities between the two genomes.
                For more informations feel free to contact me on my email.

-**S1 :** In this file you'll find all the work done during the first semester.
+**S1 :** This file contains all the work done during the first half of the first year of master degree.

 **S2 :** Same but for the second one.

+**S3 :** This file contains all the work I've done during the first half of the second year of master degree.